 Seaside Awards.
-Regeneration schemes which improve the vitality and viability of Seaton Carew whilst protecting and enhancing the Conservation Area and the settlement's open seaside character and protecting the Conservation Area will be promoted and actively supported by the Local Authority.
+Regeneration schemes which improve the vitality and viability of Seaton Carew whilst protecting and enhancing the Conservation Area and the settlement's open seaside character will be promoted and actively supported by the Local Authority.

 The Council will encourage schemes which would enhance the historic nature of the Headland.
 The historic environment and maritime, military and Christian heritage of the Headland will be protected from development which would be detrimental to the character and sustainability of the area.